mattermost/mattermost-handbook/company/how-to-guides-for-staff/how-to-purchase/how-to-on-board-as-a-vendor/README.md

 **Effective Date**: January 1, 2021

-If you're a new full-time staff member who will be issuing Mattermost a monthly or bi-monthly invoice, new vendor supplying goods or services, or a contractor to Mattermost, you will need to go to onboard as a new vendor with the [Finance Team](https://community.mattermost.com/private-core/channels/expenses).
+If you're a new full-time staff member who will be issuing Mattermost a monthly or bi-monthly invoice, new vendor supplying goods or services, or a contractor to Mattermost, you will need to onboard as a new vendor with the [Finance Team](https://community.mattermost.com/private-core/channels/expenses).

 ## New Vendor or Contractor